Panthers buy out final 2 years of Keith Yandle’s contract

-The Florida Panthers bought out the remainder of veteran defenseman Keith Yandle’s contract on Thursday.
+The Florida Panthers bought out the remainder of Keith Yandle’s contract on Thursday, giving the veteran defenseman a chance at a fresh start and providing the team some extra salary cap space.

 The 34-year-old holds the longest active ironman streak in the NHL at 922 consecutive regular-season games played — 42 short of Doug Jarvis’ record.
 The Panthers made Yandle a healthy scratch for half of their first-round playoff series, but that does not affect his streak.